GetmeUK/FSM/README.md

 Then open `FSM/SpecRunner.html` in a browser to run the tests.

-Alternatively you can use the `grunt jasmine` to run the tests from the command line.
+Alternatively you can use `grunt jasmine` to run the tests from the command line.

 ## Documentation
 Full documentation is available at http://getcontenttools.com/api/fsm